makkus/proj/README.md

 	# add a command from shell history
 	pyroji add_command -c "Some random optional comment"

-Note: adding a command from shell history will only work if the shell writes the history file after every command (call 'shopt -s histappend' in bash, for example)
+Note: adding a command from shell history will only work if the shell writes the history file after every command ('shopt -s histappend; PROMPT_COMMAND="history -a;$PROMPT_COMMAND"' in bash, for example).
+When using sudo, use it to go into a shell like so: 'sudo -E bash', or make sure to not use sudo for the pyroji command, since the history won't be populated in that case.

 # TODOs